Shari Youngblood

 -

 Dr. Shari M. Youngblood is an Assistant Professor and Core Faculty Member in the Department of Integrative & Functional Nutrition at Saybrook University, where she teaches in the MS and PhD programs, mentors graduate and doctoral research, and serves on dissertation committees.
-A board-certified and licensed clinical nutritionist, Dr. Youngblood works at the intersection of clinical practice, education, and applied research, with an emphasis on integrative and functional nutrition approaches to metabolic and mental health care.
+A board-certified and licensed clinical nutritionist, Dr. Youngblood's work spans clinical practice, education, and applied research, with a focus on translating nutrition and behavioral science into scalable, patient-centered models of care.

 -----